Okay, so it's MI33 and also have numbers eight and nine standing by eight, nine, and ten.

 Why isn't he criticized?

-I I cannot believe how predictably and easily Republicans fall for this.
+I cannot believe how predictably and easily Republicans fall for this.

-And I know why it's they are obsessed with the media, folks.
+It's they are obsessed with the media, folks.

-Republican elite establishment, whatever you want to call them, obsessed with favorable coverage from the media.
+Republican elite, establishment, whatever you want to call them, obsessed with favorable coverage from the media.

-They are obsessed with at the end of this debate having the media praise them.
+They are obsessed with, at the end of this debate, having the media praise them.

 How about that?

-Here's Dan Radder.
+Here's Dan Rather.

-And he he runs around and he does stories on how wood shavings imperil union workers at um timber factories and Oshkosh, such stuff, and asked him about the presidential race, and along the lines with, you know, Donna Brazil said that uh, oh, we want grab that again, grab number seven again.
+And he runs around and he does stories on how wood shavings imperil union workers at timber factories in Oshkosh, such stuff, and asked him about the presidential race.

 If you're just joining us, you've got to hear this is Saturday night after the ABC debate.